edward-stuart-johnson/data-analytics-power-bi-report/README.md

 Date

 I created a new calculated column in the Stores table called Country that creates a full country name for each row, based on the Stores[Country Code] column, according to the following scheme:
-GB : United Kingdom
+GB: United Kingdom
-US : United States
+US: United States
-DE : Germany
+DE: Germany

 Here is the DAX language formula: